R62A (New York City Subway car): Replacement

 The replacement of the cars is expected to start in the early-mid 2030s at earliest.
 The MTA has been maintaining the R62As through the SMS program, which consists of repainting bulkheads, rebuilding trucks, changing out floors, repainting damaged seats, and other minor interior work on a set schedule in order to extend useful service life.
 In 2010, the MTA proposed mid-life technological upgrades for the R62As, including LED destination signs and automated announcements.

 In January 2019, the MTA announced that it would be replacing the R62/A fleets with the R262s, a new fleet that would be ordered as part of a future capital program.
+In early 2026, the MTA announced it would be placing the order of 1,140 new R262 train cars to replace the current R62 and R62A fleet.

 In popular culture

+The main subway cars of Grand Theft Auto III are based on the R62As.

-A set of R62As is featured at Grand Central-42nd Street station, on the train for the movie Madagascar.
+A set of R62As is featured at Grand Central–42nd Street station, on the train for the movie Madagascar.

 A group of R62As is featured at 14th Street–Union Square station, on the train, for the movie Subway Stories.

 An R62A is featured in Inside Llewyn Davis.
 However, the train is historically inaccurate.